Myth by R J Dent

 Just to put the book into context, one reviewer has written that Myth is ‘a cross between An American Werewolf in London and Clive Barker’s Nightbreed.’
 If you haven’t seen Nightbreed, it’s a film based on Clive Barker’s excellent novel, Cabal.
 It’s a marvellous film and a great read.

 ‘Writing Myth was a very good experience,’ says R J Dent.
 ‘I used a great deal of my familiarity with, and love of, various Greek islands, to inform my novel.
 I used locations, characters, names, etc, that I know well.
-For the last five years I’ve steeped myself in Greek culture.
+For the last seven years I’ve steeped myself in Greek culture.
 Some of that is reflected in Myth.’